gtiwari912/Fitness-/README.md

   </tr>
 </table>

-This app serves as the **Ultimate Health and Fitness Guide** for anyone above 15 years of age.
-The main goal of this app is to spread `AWARENESS` regarding the `CORRECT` ways of pursuing a `Fitness Lifestyle` rather than the `FASTEST` ways to pursue it.
+This app serves as the **Ultimate Health and Fitness Guide** for anyone who wants to get fit and strong.
+The main goal of this app is to spread `awareness` regarding the `correct` ways of pursuing a Fitness Lifestyle rather than the fastest ways to pursue it.
-This app focuses on building a **PROPER ATTITUDE** towards `Fitness, Nutrition and Resistance Training`, which can CERTAINLY help you stay CONSISTENT with it for your LIFETIME!
+This app focuses on building a **positive attitute** towards `Fitness, Nutrition and Resistance Training`, which can be an awesome recipe for consistency!

 ## Unique Topics